nickolashkraus/nickolaskraus-org/content/articles/how-to-create-a-self-signed-certificate-for-nginx-on-macos.md

 ## Step 0: (Update) Address `net::ERR_CERT_COMMON_NAME_INVALID` in Chrome

-The following recommendations were made by [Victor Combal-Weiss](https://www.linkedin.com/in/victorcombalweiss/) on [Stack Overflow](https://stackoverflow.com/questions/43665243/invalid-self-signed-ssl-cert-subject-alternative-name-missing/56530824#56530824):
+The following recommendations were made by [Victor Combal-Weiss](https://www.linkedin.com/in/victorcombalweiss/):

 To fix the following error: